 Original wording

 Quotations must be verifiably attributed, and the wording of the quoted text should be faithfully reproduced.
 This is referred to as the principle of minimal change.
-Where there is good reason to change the wording, bracket the changed text; for example, "Ocyrhoe told him his fate" might be quoted as "Ocyrhoe told [her father] his fate".
-If there is a significant error in the original, follow it with ((sic)) (producing [sic] ) to show that the error was not made by Wikipedia.
-However, insignificant spelling and typographic errors should simply be silently corrected (for example, correct basicly to basically).
+Where there is good reason to change the wording, enclose changes within square brackets (for example replacing pronouns with nouns that aren't identified in the quote: "Ocyrhoe told [her father] his fate" instead of "Ocyrhoe told him his fate").
+If there is a significant error in the original statement, use [''[[sic]]''] or the template ((sic)) (produces a note like [sic] ) to show that the error was not made by Wikipedia.
+However, trivial spelling and typographic errors should simply be corrected without comment (for example, correct basicly to basically and harasssment to harassment), unless the slip is contextually important.

 Use ellipses to indicate omissions from quoted text.
-Legitimate omissions include extraneous, irrelevant, or parenthetical words, and unintelligible speech (umm and hmm), but do not omit text where doing so would remove important context or alter the meaning of the text.
-Vulgarities and obscenities should be shown exactly as they appear in the quoted source; Wikipedians should never bowdlerize words (G-d d--m it!), but if the text being quoted itself does so, copy the text verbatim and use ((sic)) to indicate that the text is quoted as shown in the source.
+Legitimate omissions include extraneous, irrelevant, or parenthetical words, and unintelligible speech (umm, and hmm).
+Do not omit text where doing so would remove important context or alter the meaning of the text.
+When a vulgarity or obscenity is quoted, it should appear exactly as it does in the cited source; Wikipedians should never bowdlerize words by replacing letters with dashes, asterisks, or other symbols, except when faithfully reproducing quoted text that did so.
+In carrying over such an alteration from a quoted source, [[sic]] or the ((sic)) template may be used to indicate that the transcription is exact.

 In direct quotations, retain dialectal and archaic spellings, including capitalization (but not archaic glyphs and ligatures, as detailed below).